 With a wheelbase of 14 feet and a length of nearly 20 feet, the Royale was the largest, most powerful and most magnificent car ever built in Molsheim.
 With a price of at least 100,000 Reichsmarks, it was around three times as expensive as similar limousines from other manufacturers and exceeded the price of other Bugatti vehicles about 10 times.
-Selected customers received the chassis with the drive and grille.
+Chosen clients acquired the chassis with the drive and grille.
 As was customary at the time, independent body construction companies such as Kellern & Cie, Weymann, Binder, Bugatti, Weinberger and Park Ward took care of the set up.
 Company founder Ettore Bugatti invested a lot of time and money into the development and went all in.

 Aircraft Engine as a Blueprint for the Royale Drive

-Everything about the vehicle was unique: an aircraft engine that company founder Ettore Bugatti designed in 1927 on behalf of the French government served as blueprint for the drive — at that time with a displacement of 14.7-litres and 300 hp.
-Under the long hood, a 12.8-litre inline eight cylinder worked in the production vehicles, also with about 300 hp.
+Everything about the vehicle was unique: an aircraft engine that company founder Ettore Bugatti designed in 1927 on behalf of the French government served as a blueprint for the drive — at that time with a displacement of 14.7-litres and 300 hp.
+Under the long hood, a 12.8-litre inline eight-cylinder worked in the production vehicles, also with about 300 hp.
 It managed to accelerate the vehicle, which could weigh up to 7,000 pounds (depending on the body), to around 125 mph.
 The engine remained discreetly in the background: the maximum output was only 1800 revolutions.
 A dry sump lubrication system pumped 23 litres of oil to the required points, 43 litres of coolant oil kept the temperature in balance.
 A vertical shaft connected the crankshaft and camshaft together, the long crankshaft sat on nine plain bearings.
 The extraordinary drive needed space; to open the bonnet, two fitters were needed to unlock and fold up the extra-long bonnet.